Unknotted Reeb orbits and nicely embedded holomorphic curves: Preparation

 The intersection product also has a natural extension to holomorphic buildings such that homotopy invariance holds for all continuous deformations in the SFT topology.
 We will need a particular result about this extension:

 \begin{prop} If $v = (v_{N_+}^+ | \ldots | v_1^+ | v_0 | v_1^- | \ldots | v_{N_-}^-)$ is a holomorphic building in a $4$-dimensional completed symplectic cobordism, we have

-where the last sum is over all orbits $\gamma$ that occur as breaking orbits in~$v$, with covering multiplicities denoted by $m(\gamma) \in \NN$. \end{prop} \begin{proof} The existence of such a formula with some $Q \ge 0$ is stated in \cite{Siefring:intersection}*{Prop.~4.3(4)}, and our lower bound on $Q$ can be extracted from the proof of that result.
+where the last sum is over all orbits $\gamma$ that occur as breaking orbits in~$v$, with covering multiplicities denoted by $m(\gamma) \in \NN$. \end{prop} \begin{proof} The existence of a formula

+with some error term $Q \ge 0$ is stated in \cite{Siefring:intersection}*{Prop.~4.3(4)}, and our lower bound on the error term can be extracted from the proof of that result.
 The point is the following.
 Using notation from \cite{Wendl:Durham}, the pairing $u*w$ can be written in general as

 where $u \bullet_\Phi w \in \ZZ$ denotes the relative intersection number of $u$ and $w$ with respect to an arbitrarily chosen asymptotic trivialization~$\Phi$, the two sums are over all pairs of positive resp.~negative punctures $z$ of $u$ and $\zeta$ of~$w$, $\gamma_z$ and $\gamma_\zeta$ are the corresponding asymptotic orbits, and $\Omega^\Phi_\pm(\gamma_z,\gamma_\zeta)$ are integers determined by the winding numbers $\a^\Phi_\mp(\gamma_z)$ and $\a^\Phi_\mp(\gamma_\zeta)$ (see \cite{Wendl:Durham}*{\S 4.2} for a precise formula).
 The same formula for $u*w$ is valid if $u$ and $w$ are buildings, and the relative intersection numbers are additive across levels.
 The difference between $v*v$ and the sum of the invariant self-intersection numbers of its levels is therefore a sum of terms of the form $\Omega^\Phi_+(\gamma,\gamma') + \Omega^\Phi_-(\gamma,\gamma')$ where $\gamma$ and $\gamma'$ are pairs of breaking orbits of~$v$.
 All of these terms are nonnegative, and in particular whenever $\gamma^m$ is a breaking orbit (with $\gamma$ denoting the underlying simply covered orbit), they include